uber/cadence/docs/03_concepts/01_durable_functions.md

 Cadence has practically no scalability limits on number of open workflow instances.
 So even if your site has hundreds of millions of consumers the above code is not going to change.

 The commonly asked question by the developers that learn Cadence is "How do I handle workflow worker process failure/restart in my workflow"?
 The answer is that you do not.
 The workflow code is completely oblivious to any failures and downtime of workers or even Cadence service itself.
 As soon as they are recovered and the workflow needs to handle some event like timer or an activity completion the current state of the workflow is fully restored and continues execution.
 The only reason for the workflow failure is workflow business code throwing an exception, not underlying infrasturcture outages.

+## State Recovery and Determinism

+The workflow function state recovery utilizes event sourcing which puts a few restrictions on how the code is written.
+The main restriction is that the workflow code must be deterministic which means that it must produce exactly the same result if executed multiple times.
+It rules out any external API calls from the workflow code as external calls can fail intermittently or change its output any time.
+That is why all communication with external world should happen through activities.
+For the same reason workflow code must use Cadence APIs to get current time, sleep and create new threads.

+To understand the Cadence execution model as well as the recovery mechanism watch [this webcast](https://youtu.be/qce_AqCkFys).
+The animation covering recovery starts at 15:50.